 Advantages and Disadvantages of Static Routing

 - Static Routing does not have any trigger update messages, so it is more secure in comparison to various dynamic routing protocols.

 - The CPU utilization of the router is very low in comparison to Dynamic Routing Protocols.

 - It can be easily configured on a small network.
 So, it is efficient for a small network.

-- With the help of static routing, a Default route can be propagated towards ISP (Internet Service Provider).
+- With the help of static routing, a Default route can be propagated toward the ISP.

 - Unlike dynamic routing protocols, an administrator has to manually configure static routes on routers.
 So, it is a time-consuming process.

 - It is efficient for a small network, but not for a large network.

 - Static routing creates a burden on an administrator.

 In this article, we discussed static routing.
 We also discussed various advantages and disadvantages of static routing.
 It is easy to configure the routing process but can be implemented on a small network only.
-Though, it is more secure in comparison to dynamic routing.
+However, it is more secure in comparison to dynamic routing.